 For the challenges that I will send I’m not looking for optimizations that fall into the category: “Oh, I just used quicksort instead of bubble sort”.
 Expect the benchmark to be already optimized to some degree.
 Your task is to tune it for particular hardware to peak performance.

 A0: You will learn/practice how to do optimizations for HW.
-This might include eliminating cache misses by inserting prefetch instructions, getting rid of Code alignment issues, improving performance by helping compiler to vectorize/unroll the loop better.
+This might include eliminating cache misses by inserting prefetch instructions, and getting rid of Code alignment issues, improving performance by helping the compiler to vectorize/unroll the loop better.
 You will learn different techniques as you go.

 A3: It doesn’t matter much.
 If you don’t have Intel CPU or you are on Windows/Mac, just optimize for whatever you have.
 I would be happy to know about optimizations that help other CPUs, operating systems, etc. I don’t have real prizes to give, so it’s mostly practicing and learning.

 A5: Good news!
 All the dirty tricks allowed!
 The goal of this contest is to learn how to squeeze as much performance as possible from the hardware using any means available.
-You can modify sources and insert any compiler hints like pragmas, builtins, function attributes, etc. Also you can generate assembly listing (
+You can modify sources and insert any compiler hints like pragmas, builtins, function attributes, etc. Also, you can generate an assembly listing (

 A6: 1) Do not rewrite the benchmark completely or introduce major changes in algorithms.
 The good judging rule is “everything interesting should be calculated in runtime”.

 2) Do not manually parallelize the benchmark, e.g converting it from single- to multi-threaded or offload computations to the GPU.
-I mean, I’m glad that you can do it and I will be happy to take a look what you did, but it’s not the intent of the contest.
+I mean, I’m glad that you can do it and I will be happy to take a look at what you did, but it’s not the intent of the contest.